4rsp/writeups/FCSC/2022/formatage/README.md

 > or could be something else... don't wanna bother...

 > i learned a lot, works locally, and now just waste of time

+todo: i may found the reason.